In today’s post: Learn how to fold a pointed origami star – it only takes five simple steps.

 Origami Star Supplies

-You really only need one supply to make an origami star: a piece of paper.
-Normal copy weight paper (or just slightly heavier printed scrapbook paper) works very well.
+You really only need two supplies to make an origami star: a piece of paper and a pair of scissors (or paper trimmer).
+Normal copy weight paper–or just slightly heavier printed scrapbook paper–works very well.
 Cardstock will not work because it’s just too heavy and stiff to perform well with all the folding.
 I tried making stars out of lots of different patterned papers and I found that I preferred the ones that have a fairly uniform background (like the sheet music paper in the first photo of the post).
+Origami paper would also be an option.

 Before you can begin folding your star, you need to cut your paper into a perfect pentagon.
 To make it easy to get a pentagon shape, I’ve created two printable templates for you.
 You can print the templates, cut them out, and trace them on the back of the paper you’ll fold into a star.
 Printing the templates onto cardstock is a good idea so your tempates will be sturdy and reusable.
 Click below to download the templates, and print them at 100% or full size.